netdata/netdata/docs/concepts/netdata-architecture/zero-configuration.md

 learn_docs_purpose: "Explain what Netdata can do out of the box" -->

-Your Netdata journey doesn't contain a cold start.
-Netdata is preconfigured and capable to autodetect and monitor any well known application that run in your system.
-You just deploy and claim Netdata Agents in your Netdata space, and you monitor them in seconds.
-Alerts are preconfigured and fine-tuned, according to community users' observations and notification about the health of your infrastructure are enabled by default in your Netdata Space.
+Your Netdata journey doesn't have a cold start.
+Netdata is preconfigured and capable to autodetect and monitor any well known application that runs on your system.
+You just deploy and claim Netdata Agents in your Netdata space, and monitor them in seconds.
+Alerts are also preconfigured and fine-tuned, from community members with years of experience in any component.
+Notifications about the health of your infrastructure are enabled by default in your Netdata Space.

 :::info